lewpiotr1701/vue3-images-gallery/README.md

 - Fetch images
 - Dispaly images using grid as a layout
 - Toggle theme (dark / light)
-- Change color of images (colorful / gray)
+- Change color of images
 - Copy image's url on click

 ## Project Setup